This article provides an overview of working with Files in Canvas.

 - Course @ Penn Libraries: Use this for copyrighted materials already in the Library's databases.

 You can use as many of these as you like, but a specific item should be shared by only one means.
 Example: An article should not be shared both in Files and through Study.Net.

 Course files can be viewed and downloaded by everyone in the course, but only instructors and TAs can add materials.
 You can move and reorganize or rename materials in Files, and preview them in the browser window without downloading.

 Files can be downloaded in three ways:

-- Without previewing: Hover over a file to show the gear icon at the far right.
-Click on the gear icon and choose Download.
+- Without previewing: Hover over a file to show the three dots icon at the far right.
+Click on the 3 dot icon and choose Download.